glassBead-tc/airtable-mcp/README.md

 This MCP server features a specialized implementation that allows it to build tables in stages, leveraging Claude's agentic capabilities and minimizing the failure rate typically seen in other MCP servers for Airtable when building complex tables.
 It also includes [system prompt](https://github.com/felores/airtable-mcp/blob/main/prompts/system-prompt.md) and [project knowledge](https://github.com/felores/airtable-mcp/blob/main/prompts/project-knowledge.md) markdown files to provide additional guidance for the LLM when leveraging projects in Claude Desktop.

+With the [2025-06-18 MCP specification](https://modelcontextprotocol.io/specification/2025-06-18), this server now exposes its documentation files through the `resources` capability and emits progress notifications for long running tasks.
+Clients can fetch `prompts/system-prompt.md` or `prompts/project-knowledge.md` via `resources/read` and track tool execution progress when supplying a `progressToken`.

 ## Requirements: Node.js

 1. Install Node.js (version 18 or higher) and npm from [nodejs.org](https://nodejs.org/)